mscerts/hub/README.md

 ## Why should you get Microsoft Cloud Certifications?

 - You will have an advantage over other job seekers who don't have them
-- Helps go through the HR filter and makes you more attractive to recruiters
+- Helps get through the HR filter and makes you more attractive to recruiters
 - Microsoft Partner companies receive benefits from Microsoft by employing certified individuals
 - Bigger scale projects or government contracts sometimes require employees to be certified in the areas